RouEmpire/the-creative-media-note/pages/Vue JS.md

 				- **Data**
 					- It's a Variable that you can *Call or Access* them in the HTML file
 				- **Templete**
-					- It's a group of HTML tag that will be inject directly into the -
+					- It's a group of HTML tag that will be inject directly into the HTML file
+				- **Function**
+					- It's a JavaScript function or method
+			-
+			-
 -